MAP Data Important Terminology and Concepts

 • Quintiles:

-Quintile Report or Achievement Report is the report that reflect what your students achieve during one term’s test.
-It is a quintile bar graph that reflect students’ RIT scores in five category: Above Average (percentile >80th), High Average (percentile 61st-80th), Average (percentile 41st-60th), Low Average (percentile 21st-40th) and Below Average (percentile <21st).
+Quintile Report or Achievement Report is the report that reflects what your students achieve during one term’s test.
+It is a quintile bar graph that reflects students’ RIT scores in five categories: Above Average (percentile >80th), High Average (percentile 61st-80th), Average (percentile 41st-60th), Low Average (percentile 21st-40th) and Below Average (percentile <21st).

 • Norm Grade Level Mean RIT: